Lawsuit over HP ex-CEO Hurd payout dismissed

 Parsons also dismissed a claim accusing HP of poor succession planning.

-HP declined to comment.
-Attorneys for the plaintiff did not immediately reply to a request for comment.
+HP and attorneys for the plaintiff did not immediately reply to a request for comment.

 The lawsuit was delayed by a separate legal fight over a letter sent to Hurd by Gloria Allred, a high-profile California attorney, on behalf of Fisher.
 Delaware's Supreme Court ruled in December that the letter should be unsealed though it contained embarrassing details about Hurd's behavior.